 As for the disadvantages, probably the number of legal issues related to this practice are the main complication derived from this option.
-One should be well informed about the law in each country before making the final decision, including the law in their home country.
-Otherwise, you may experience serious trouble, with the child being rendered “stateless” in the worst-case scenario.
+You should be well informed about the law in each country before making a final decision, including about the law in your home country.
+Otherwise, you may experience serious trouble, with the child being rendered "stateless" in the worst-case scenario.

 Is international surrogacy an option for gay couples as well?

 Yes, but they should be aware that only a few countries allow this family type to enter into surrogacy arrangements.
 Nowadays, foreign intended parents are advised to pursue surrogacy only in the USA and Canada, where this family structure is explicitly included in the laws.

 If you want to learn more about all the surrogacy process, we recommend you to read this post: Guide to the Surrogacy Process – The 7 Steps of Surrogacy .

 Surrogacy legislation is very different from a country to another one.
 If you want to learn more about it, we invite you read this post for UK surrogacy: How Does Surrogacy Work in the UK? – Law, Cost & FAQs and this post for US surrogacy: Surrogacy in the USA – Is It Legal in All 50 States? and for a more general vision, you can read this article: Surrogacy Laws by Country – Where Is It Legal?

 We make a great effort to provide you with the highest quality information.

 🙏 Please share this article if you liked it. 💜💜 You help us continue!